microshare/microshare.github.io/docs/2/general/welcome.md

 The Microshare documentation guides all users through the process of using the Microshare tools so that they can capitalize on their data.

-Want to learn more about Microshare solutions, check out our website at EditRemove[microshare.io.](https://www.microshare.io/)
+Want to learn more about Microshare solutions, check out our website at [microshare.io.](https://www.microshare.io/)

 ## What can I do?

 * * *

 As an everyday user, you will be viewing your data through a Microshare solution.
-To get started, first EditRemove[create an account](/docs/2/general/quick-start/create-an-account/) and follow the EditRemove[access my apps guide](/docs/2/general/quick-start/access-my-apps/).
-Want to see what Microshare is all about, **check out our EditRemove[live demo page](/docs/2/general/meet-microshare/demo-live/) to see our solutions in action!**
+To get started, first [create an account](/docs/2/general/quick-start/create-an-account/) and follow the [access my apps guide](/docs/2/general/quick-start/access-my-apps/).
+Want to see what Microshare is all about, **check out our [live demo page](/docs/2/general/meet-microshare/demo-live/) to see our solutions in action!**

 Want to learn more about Microshare?
-The EditRemove[Why Microshare page](/docs/2/general/meet-microshare/why-microshare/) will walk you through the applications of Microshare solutions.
+The [Why Microshare page](/docs/2/general/meet-microshare/why-microshare/) will walk you through the applications of Microshare solutions.

 ## What if I'm not a General User?